 This greater flexibility in working also pertains to your employees.
 Many employees depend on mobile technology to perform everyday job functions, like checking their email, text messaging, managing contacts, organizing their calendar, and creating and editing documents.
 Enabling employees to work from home or while traveling can have a substantial impact on your company’s productivity and efficiency.

 Software that used to set business owners back hundreds of dollars can now be found in the form of reasonably priced (or free) apps.
-Small businesses are using mobile apps for a multitude of management activities, such as scheduling, accounting, invoicing, and customer communications.
+Small businesses are using mobile apps for a multitude of management activities, such as scheduling, accounting, invoicing, service dispatch software, and customer communications.

 And then there are your customers.
 Mobile technology has the potential to vastly improve the service you offer your customers.
 With mobile access to your customer relationship management system, you have the freedom to update customer details while on the move.
 You can provide means for customers to pay for goods or services without having to go to the till.
 Furthermore, social media sites such as Facebook, Twitter, and Yelp make it easy to both connect with your customers and market your business without paying a cent.